Speech Therapy For Multiple Sclerosis

 • Brain fog and concentration issues

-Additionally, people with multiple sclerosis may have vision issues which can include:
+Additionally, people with multiple sclerosis may experience vision symptoms, which can include:

 • Blindness